Understanding Honor and Today’s Thanksgiving.

 A sense of appreciation is the goal for this month.

-Develop an individual matrix for measuring your educational and inspirational gains through direct contact with those you acknowledged and / or aided.
+Develop an individual matrix for measuring enlightenment and inspirational gains through direct contact with those you acknowledge and / or aid.

 Equally, you will share your blessing and implant long-term joy upon the hearts with others – just by being there.